Modi flexes India’s cultural reach on Yoga Day with backbends and corpse poses on the UN lawn

 “I think India has more promise than any large country in the world,” Musk said, adding that he was confident Tesla “will be in India … as soon as humanly possible.”
 The tech billionaire last month said his company may pick a location for a new factory by the end of this year and that India was an interesting place for it.

-Associated Press writers Edith M. Lederer at the United Nations and Krutika Pathi in New Delhi contributed to this report.
+Associated Press journalists Edith M. Lederer and Ted Shaffrey at the United Nations and Krutika Pathi in New Delhi contributed to this report.

 Credit: AP